 - An externally funded activity that is separately budgeted and accounted for and governed by specific terms and conditions of the sponsoring organization.
 A sponsored program may be in the form of grants, contracts, or cooperative agreements for research, instruction, and public service activities.

-All faculty, staff, and students wo receive pay from a federally sponsored award must verify the accuracy of their time (i.e., effort) per the procedures established by NIU.
+All faculty, staff, and students who receive pay from sponsored awards must verify the accuracy of their time (i.e., effort) per the procedures established by NIU.
 Effort for hourly employees is verified via their time sheets and effort for salaried employees is verified via an Effort Statement.

 The Effort Statement should be reviewed and signed by the person who has knowledge of the work performed on the project.
 This may be the individual, the Principal Investigator (PI), and/or a responsible university official(s).